-You may find that you eat and feel out of control.
+Perhaps you may find that you eat and feel out of control.
 But it can be hard to tell if you have an eating disorder or just overeat every once in a while.
 Or, maybe you’re a therapist who has a client who struggles with overeating.

 Why is it easy?
 There is a big difference between BED and overeating.